Tussle for in-vehicle data hits high gear in era of the connected car

-LONDON • Where you go.
+LONDON (REUTERS) - Where you go.
 What you pass.
 Where you stop.
 What you listen to.
 What you watch.
 Your good habits.
 Your bad habits.

 Companies in Europe and beyond are vying for control of the crown jewels of the connected car era: your vehicle's data.